Zeppelin (film): Production

+Aircraft

 The airships seen in the film include a 37 and 18 ft models based on the plans of the R33 class of British rigid airship, which was itself based on the German LZ 76, captured intact in September 1916.
 A replica of the control car was constructed for closeups and interiors, copied from the intact control car of the R33 held at the Royal Air Force Museum London; other interiors were built from plans held by the museum.

 Exterior shots using the model were filmed over a large water tank in Malta; scenes showing the sheds in which the Zeppelin was housed were filmed at the historic R100/R101 airship sheds at Cardington, Bedfordshire, in England.
-Photographs taken from the air to depict the fictional Glen Mattock and Balcoven Castle were shot over Carreg Cennan Castle in Wales.
+Photographs taken from the air to depict the fictional Glen Mattock and Balcoven Castle were shot over Carreg Cennen Castle in Wales.

+Fatal accident

 The air combat scenes were filmed using Lynn Garrison's collection of World War I replica aircraft, originally assembled for 20th Century Fox's The Blue Max (1966).
-During the aerial filming, one of the S.E.5a replicas flown by Irish Air Corps pilot Jim Liddy, collided with the Alouette helicopter used as a camera platform.
-Five people were killed, including aerial photographer Skeets Kelly and Burch Williams, brother of Hollywood producer/director Elmo Williams.
+During the aerial filming, on 18 August 1970 one of the S.E.5a replicas flown by Irish Air Corps pilot Jim Liddy, collided with the Alouette helicopter used as a camera platform.
+Five people were killed, including pilot Gilbert Chomat, aerial photographer Skeets Kelly and Burch Williams, brother of Hollywood producer/director Elmo Williams.

 Reception

 Zeppelin was well received by the public, who viewed the Zeppelin airship as the real "star", but critical reaction was not positive.
 The review in Variety noted, "Zeppelin settles for being just another wartime melodrama, with some good aerial sequences and a powerful, brisk raid sequence in the finale."
 In his review, A. H. Weiler of The New York Times wrote, "... the storied, giant, silver, cigar-shaped dirigible is carrying a flimsy, lighter-than-air spy tale that wouldn't burden a carrier pigeon."
+The Los Angeles Times said it "should delight small boys of all ages."

+Evening Standard thought it was "funny but not intentionally."

+Crump announced plans for a second zeppelin film, Hellfire Over London to be shot in Czechoslovakia, but the film was never made.